 For a brief moment he actually envied both of them.
 To be able to not worry about anything and have everything taken care of for you actually seemed quite appealing.
 It was at that moment that his thoughts turned back toward his own schedule that lay ahead.

-He had to get back to work himself and run a few errands afterward.
+He had to get back to work, finish his shift at the factory and run a few errands afterward.
 What was he supposed to make for dinner tonight?
 The tranquility that the Grace Unit provided was quickly evaporating.

 Maybe a month of sunny Sundays wasn’t so crazy after all.